 Pelvis.
 The lower part of the abdomen, located between the hip bones.

 Perimenopause.
-A span of time typically lasting 6 years or more that begins with the onset of menstrual cycle changes and other menopause-related symptoms and extends through menopause (the last menstrual period) to 1 year after menopause.
+A span of time that begins with the onset of menstrual cycle changes and other menopause-related symptoms and extends through menopause (the last menstrual period) to 1 year after menopause.
 Perimenopause is experienced only with spontaneous (natural) menopause, not induced menopause.
 Also called the menopause transition.
 See also Induced menopause.

 Phytoestrogens.
 Plant compounds (such as isoflavones) that have a chemical structure similar to that of estrogen and have weak estrogen-like biologic activity.
 Available in foods (such as soy) and as nonprescription supplements.
-See also Isoflavones, Red clover.
+See also Isoflavones.

 Placebo.
 An inactive substance used in controlled experiments testing the effectiveness of another substance (as a drug).

 Postmenopause.
 The span of time after menopause (the final menstrual period).

 Premature menopause.
 Menopause that occurs at or before the age of 40, which may be the result of genetics, autoimmune disorders, or medical procedures or treatments.
 See also Early menopause.

 Premenopause.
 The span of time from puberty (onset of menstrual periods) to perimenopause.